-One of the most common permanent visas under the family migration stream is the Partner visa.
+One of the most common permanent visas under the family migration stream is the Australian immigration partner visa.
 This is where the applicant is in a genuine a continuing relationship with an Australian citizen or Australian permanent resident.
 The relationship must be either a marriage which is legally recognised in Australia or a de facto relationship.
-The requirements for an Australian Partner visa based on a de facto relationship is that the applicant and sponsor have been living together in a genuine spouse-like a relationship without any significant period of separation for at least 12 months immediately prior to the date of application.
+The requirements for a partner spouse visa Australia based on a de facto relationship is that the applicant and sponsor have been living together in a genuine spouse-like a relationship without any significant period of separation for at least 12 months immediately prior to the date of application.
 There can be exceptions to this last requirement.

 Both the applicant and sponsor must satisfy certain eligibility criteria, or the visa will not be granted.
 For example, the sponsor must be an Australian citizen or Australian permanent resident, and he or she must be an approved sponsor, in that they can demonstrate that they can provide adequate accommodation and financial support for their partners.

 Apart from the applicant and sponsor having to evidence that they are in a genuine relationship, the applicant must be able to satisfy Australia’s health a character criteria.